 Everything is adorned with cow hide fabrics and designer furnishings.

 I’ve been here a few times before and when the waitress asked if I’d like to know about the steak board I ALWAYS say yes!
 The visual feast never gets boring.
 The presentation tells you what cut is available, and the best to cooking time in accordance to its fat content.

 From the left, there is the rump, fillet, rib-eye and sirloin.

 I always say first impressions count so the bread has always got to be good.
 My favourite is the Pao de Queijo – the ball shaped cheese bread that is profoundly superb and I always ask for a third helping!
-The potato bread and sour dough is good too which comes with chimichurri.
+The potato bread and sour dough are good too, all of which can be used to mop up the herby chimichurri.

 It’s crisp on the outside with a dense chewy inside.
 You can really taste that tangy, nutty sweet cheese.

 Ancho rib-eye – it’s marbled throughout, full-bodied in flavour and is juicy till the last drop.
 They come in 225g medallions at £19.95, 300g for £26.95, 400g for £32.95 and what you see below is a 500g at £40.20.